andrey-stepantsov/ctx-tool/README.md

 ## Features

-- **Context-Aware Output:** GGenerates a file tree map at the top of the output to ground the LLM.
+- **Context-Aware Output:** Generates a file tree map at the top of the output to ground the LLM.
 - **Dependency Tracing:** Can heuristically follow C/C++ `#include` directives to bundle related headers automatically.
 - **Smart Filtering:** Strictly obeys `.gitignore` and automatically excludes lockfiles/binaries to save context window.
 - **Token Estimation:** Prints token usage to `stderr` so you know if you fit in the context window.